Ahmed Mourad

 Ahmed Mourad (أحمد مراد; born February 14, 1978) is an Egyptian author and screenwriter of fiction and non-fiction.

 Writings

 Vertigo

-Mourad's work came in the year of 2007, when he wrote his first novel, Virtego (Arabic: فيرتيجو), published in the same year by Dar Merit, A tense thriller that reveals contemporary Egypt and Cairo's seedy nightlife, It tells the story of a photographer in a high-class Cairo nightclub who witnesses his friend being murdered in a fight between rival young businessmen.
+Mourad's work came in the year of 2007, when he wrote his first novel, Vertigo (Arabic: فيرتيجو), published in the same year by Dar Merit.
+A tense thriller that reveals contemporary Egypt and Cairo's seedy nightlife, it tells the story of a photographer in a high-class Cairo nightclub who witnesses his friend being murdered in a fight between rival young businessmen.

 The novel was translated into three languages by different publishing houses, in 2011.
 It was translated into English by Bloomsbury, Italian by Marsilio, and French by Groupe Flammarion.

-Then the novel was made into a TV show during the month of Ramadan of 2012 titled: Vertigo (Arabic: فيرتيجو) starring Hend Sabry.
+Then the novel was made into a TV show during the month of Ramadan of 2012 with the title: Vertigo (Arabic: فيرتيجو) starring Hend Sabry.
 The novel won the Mediterranean award in 2013 from Italy.

 Diamond Dust

 Mourad published his second novel, Diamond Dust (Arabic: تراب الماس) in February, 2010, which was translated into Italian by Marsilio Editore.
 It was adapted into a movie in 2018 with the same name, Turab el Mass, starring Asser Yassin and Menna Shalaby, and directed by Marwan Hamed.

 The story begins with the protagonist Taha who is living a normal boring life, and works as a medical representative at a pharmaceuticals company.
 Until a mysterious murder occurs that changed his entire life.